 Procurement of technology-related goods and services should follow the relevant BPM procedures.

 Authorization is not required for activities that are part of normal maintenance of an existing system.

-Any purchase of software that necessitates an inbound data interface with any hosted/centrally supported USG enterprise application must be approved by the USG VC/CIO.
+Any purchase of software that necessitates an inbound data interface with any hosted or centrally supported USG enterprise application must be approved by the USG VC/CIO.

 Purchases for goods or services that are likely to have a significant impact on the wide area network bandwidth allocated to the institution should be carefully planned with the USG VC/CIO.

-Externally approved, grant-funded technology purchases that do not interact with USG enterprise applications or USG enterprise networks may be approved by the institution president or his/her designee for IT purchases.
+Externally approved, grant-funded technology purchases that do not interact with USG enterprise applications or USG enterprise networks may be approved by the institution president or his or her designee for IT purchases.

 Profession means the profession of certified public accountancy, architecture, chiropractic, dentistry, professional engineering, land surveying, law, psychology, medicine and surgery, optometry, osteopathy, podiatry, veterinary medicine, registered professional nursing, or harbor piloting.

 Generally, professionals that are certified in their fields can be hired non-competitively to do work in the certified field for which they are specifically licensed.
 Examples include: